1991 Saskatchewan Roughriders season

 The 1991 Saskatchewan Roughriders season was the 77th season in the club's 81st year of existence.
-The team finished in 4th place in the Canadian Football League's West Division with a 6–12 record.
+The team finished in fourth place in the Canadian Football League's West Division with a 6–12 record.
 The Roughriders began the season with a 1–6 record and subsequently fired head coach John Gregory and replaced him with Don Matthews who finished the season with a 5–6 record.
 The stronger end to the season was not enough as the team failed to qualify for the playoffs for the first time since 1987.

+This season, the Roughriders set the following CFL records: